swampyrad/RadTechWeaponsPack/README.md

 * Phazer weapon sprites by Mike12, JAM Software, and PaulNWN
 * Micro-Cell code based off HDBattery code by mc76
 * Phazer and Micro-Cell pickup sprites by Swampyrad
+* Ted the Dragon for various code, organization and documentation improvements.

 ## Extra thanks to